 Biography

 Ethan Jacobs is known for his communicative singing style and collaborative approach, bringing warmth and clarity to a wide range of repertoire.
-Originally from London, he is currently in the second year of his Master’s degree at the Royal Birmingham Conservatoire, where he studies under Christopher Turner as a scholarship holder.
+Originally from London, he is currently in the second year of his Master’s degree at the Royal Birmingham Conservatoire, where he studies with Christopher Turner as a scholarship holder.
 He previously completed his undergraduate studies at the Royal Northern College of Music.

 Ethan’s operatic experience reflects his versatility as a performer, spanning Mozart and Britten through to Wagner and Verdi.
-He has performed roles including Don Basilio and Don Curzio (Le Nozze di Figaro, Mozart), Mr Upfold
+He has performed roles including Don Basilio and Don Curzio (Le Nozze di Figaro, Mozart), Mr Upfold (Albert Herring, Britten), and Bill (A Hand of Bridge, Barber).

-(Albert Herring, Britten), and Bill (A Hand of Bridge, Barber).
 He additionally sung in the chorus for Die Fledermaus (Strauss).
-In summer 2025, he made his professional debut with Opera Holland Park, appearing in the choruses of Wagner’s Die fliegende Holländer, the company’s first Wagner production, and their award-winning production of La Traviata (Verdi).
+In summer 2025, he made his professional debut with Opera Holland Park, appearing in the choruses of Die fliegende Holländer (Wagner), the company’s first Wagner production, and their award-winning production of La Traviata (Verdi).
 Collaborative music-making has been central to his development, with these large-scale productions providing opportunities to work closely with a range of artists and creative teams.

 On the concert platform, Ethan has appeared as a soloist in works including Haydn’s St Nicholas Mass, Mozart’s Solemn Vespers, Handel’s Messiah, and Bob Chilcott’s Requiem.
 He also took part in an award-winning recording and concert of Verdi’s original 1857 version of Simon Boccanegra with Sir Mark Elder, the Opera North Chorus, Opera Rara, and the Hallé Orchestra at the Bridgewater Hall.

-© 2025 Ethan Jacobs
+© 2026 Ethan Jacobs